FinweLtd/doc-livesync-all/README.md

 All the docs should be in /docs folder.
 Try to avoid compiler specific Markdown extensions.

+If *absolutely necessary*, it is possible to mix HTML code (and even CSS code) simply by writing the tags to their own lines.
+See /docs/support.md as an example where a contact form has been embedded to docs.
+Notice that when the documentation is deployed to GitHub Pages (static pages) or to GitBook (third party size), it is not really possible to use server side code at all.

 **IMPORTANT: Do not touch the CNAME file in /docs folder!
 This must be left exactly as it is, else the documentation cannot be found via our custom domain** https://docs.livesync.app